cmjpen/yt-japanese-only/README.md

 ## What it does

 - Scans video titles on YouTube pages and checks whether the title contains Japanese characters (Hiragana, Katakana, Kanji).
-- If a title appears to be non-Japanese, the extension visually de-emphasises the video by reducing opacity and adding a red dashed border so you can quickly spot and ignore non-Japanese content.
+- If a title appears to be non-Japanese, the extension visually hides the video by reducing opacity (to zero by default).
 - The extension runs as a content script on all youtube.com pages and updates dynamically as the page changes.

 The extension does all processing locally in your browser; it uses chrome.storage.sync only to save your settings (enabled state and opacity preference).